 - How the two films depict how women can use their sexuality as a currency, not just necessarily for money but for respect, and power.
 And how can that backfire

-- How sex is shot in the two films
+- How do the films shoot sex?

 - What makes the men in these films terrible?
 Who isn’t terrible?